bokeh/bokeh/sphinx/source/docs/user_guide/geo.rst

 Google Maps
 -----------

-Bokeh can also plot glyphs over a Google Map using the :func:`~bokeh.plotting.gmap.gmap` function.
+Bokeh can also plot glyphs over a Google Map using the :func:`~bokeh.plotting.gmap` function.
 You must pass this function a `Google API Key`_ in order for it to work, as well as any :class:`~bokeh.models.map_plots.GMapOptions` to configure the Google Map underlay.
 The Google API Key will be stored in the Bokeh Document JSON.